awsdocs/amazon-ec2-user-guide/doc_source/graphs-in-the-aws-management-console.md

 # Graph metrics for your instances<a name="graphs-in-the-aws-management-console"></a>

-After you launch an instance, you can open the Amazon EC2 console and view the monitoring graphs for an instance on the **Monitoring** tab\.
+After you launch an instance, you can open the Amazon EC2 console and view the monitoring graphs for the instance on the **Monitoring** tab\.
 Each graph is based on one of the available Amazon EC2 metrics\.

 The following graphs are available:
 + Average CPU Utilization \(Percent\)